5 Angle Grinder Jigs for Safer, Straighter Metal Cuts

 - Extra guards, flanges, and a small wrench

-- Safety gear: gloves, goggles, and ear protection
+- Safety gear, including gloves, goggles, and ear protection

 Workflow improvement

-- Always wear eye and ear protection, snug, cut-resistant gloves, and a proper respirator when cutting metal.
+- Wear eye and ear protection, snug cut-resistant gloves, and a proper respirator when cutting metal.

-- Pick the right wheel for the job and inspect it for cracks or damage before mounting.
+- Choose the right wheel for the job and inspect it for cracks or damage before mounting.

-- Clamp your work and your jig securely.
-Vibration is the enemy of accuracy.
+- Clamp your workpiece and your jig securely, because vibration hurts accuracy.

-- Test setups on scrap before committing to the actual piece.
+- Test setups on scrap before you cut the final piece.

-- Keep the grinder guard properly positioned; jigs should complement, not replace, basic safety devices.
+- Keep the grinder guard positioned correctly, because jigs should support safety devices, not replace them.

 🔍 Frequently Asked Questions